To the executive who already knows AI matters,

 You know there is value here, but the next move is less obvious.

 From 30,000 feet, AI is easy to believe in.
-It is value, threat, opportunity, leverage, efficiency, risk, and every other word that looks clean in a board deck.
+It is opportunity, efficiency, leverage, risk, and every other word that looks clean in a board deck.

 Should we buy this?